phalcon-orphanage/docs/ru/api/Phalcon_Mvc_Model_Validator_StringLength.rst

     		'field' => 'name_last',
     		'max' => 50,
     		'min' => 2,
-              'messageMaximum' => 'We don't like really long names', 'messageMinimum' => 'We want more than just their initials' )));
+    		'messageMaximum' => 'We don\'t like really long names', 'messageMinimum' => 'We want more than just their initials' )));
     	if ($this->validationHasFailed() == true) {
     		return false;